A summary of program requirements is provided below.

 - German 5062 Apprenticeship in the Teaching of Literature and Culture II (1 unit)

-These rules regarding required courses to be taken at Washington University apply to students joining the department with a BA.
+These rules regarding required courses to be taken at Washington University apply to students joining the department with a bachelor's degree.
 Students entering with a master's degree may already have fulfilled some of these requirements.
-The fulfillment of Washington University requirements with courses completed elsewhere should be discussed with the director of graduate studies, who will make a determination about transfer units.
+The fulfillment of Washington University requirements with courses completed elsewhere should be discussed with the director of graduate studies, who will make a determination about transfer credits.

 Graduate students may wish to take courses in areas other than German.
-Of special interest are graduate offerings in art history; comparative literature; English; the digital humanities; film and media studies; history; music; philosophy; romance languages; and women, gender, and sexuality studies.
+Of special interest are graduate offerings in art history; comparative literature; English; the digital humanities; film and media studies; higher education administration; history; music; philosophy; romance languages; and women, gender, and sexuality studies.

 Students interested in completing one of our interdisciplinary certificates are generally required to complete additional seminars.